zixuan-hhot/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

-= 3.5.3 - 12-7-18 =
-* Fixed: an issue with special characters in passwords
-* Fixed: an issue with displaying WP Admin footer
-* Fixed: incorrect charset in notification emails
-* Fixed: an issue with displaying Yoast SEO data on some setups
-* Fixed: an issue with displaying extensions activation status in the Extensions widget

 = 3.5.2 - 11-27-18 =
 * Fixed: an issue with detecting updates when a custom branding is applied